mzashh/HUB75-Pixel-Art-Display/README.md

 * Default credentials

-  * The WIFI SSID can be changed in firmware.ino line 36 (only use 2.4GHZ network as the ESP32 supports those only)
+  * The WIFI SSID can be changed in firmware.ino line 34 (only use 2.4GHZ network as the ESP32 supports those only)

-  * The WIFI password can be changed in firmware.ino line 37
+  * The WIFI password can be changed in firmware.ino line 35

-  * The WEB-UI username can be changed in firmware.ino line 38
+  * The WEB-UI username can be changed in firmware.ino line 36

-  * The WEB-UI password can be changed in firmware.ino line 39
+  * The WEB-UI password can be changed in firmware.ino line 37

 * Misc stuff

-  * The brightness can be changed in firmware.ino line 285 (value can be 0-255)
+  * The default brightness can be changed in firmware.ino line 42 (value can be 0-255)

-  * If you want the Panel to play all stored GIFS one by one instead of just looping a particular one then in firmware.ino uncomment lines 406-408
+  * If you want the Panel to play all stored GIFS one by one instead of just looping a particular one then in firmware.ino uncomment lines 410-412

-  * If you want the Panel to wait until WIFI is connected in firmware.ino uncomment lines 330-332
+  * If you want the Panel to wait until WIFI is connected in firmware.ino uncomment lines 334-336

   * Other resolution Panels can be used as per the use cases shown in https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA